jinlee487/happynrwl/README.md

             See Nx Cloud run details at https://nx.app/runs/072oXhX1KpF

 The output of the build step is placed into the dist/packages/hello-tsc by default.

+To generate a new framework agnostic TS node application, run

+        nx generate @nrwl/node:app demoapp

+if @nrwl/node is not installed, then run

         npx nx report

-        if @nrwl/node is not installed, then run npm i @nrwl/node --save
+you can find that @nrwl/node is not installed

+        npm i @nrwl/node --save

+will install the library

-        run the application
+run the application by

         npx nx serve demoapp

+To generate a new framework agnostic TS web application, run

+        nx generate @nrwl/web:app demoapp

-        if @nrwl/web is not installed, then run npm i @nrwl/web --save
+if @nrwl/web is not installed, then run

+        npm i @nrwl/web --save
         npx nx serve demowebapp
         > nx run demowebapp:serve

         <i> [webpack-dev-server] Project is running at: